 Update: 15/03/2021 Microsoft today released new windows 10 KB5001567 (OS Builds 19041.868 and 19042.868) with bug fixes for the Blue Screen of Death “APC_INDEX_MISMATCH” and “win32kfull.sys” errors.

 Addresses an issue that might cause a blue screen when attempting to print to certain printers using some apps and might generate the error, APC_INDEX_MISMATCH.
 Via Microsoft support site.

-- Press Windows key + X then select settings,
+- Press the Windows key + X then select settings,

 - Go to Update & security then hit check for updates button,

-- In addition, click the download and install link (If any optional updates available)
+- In addition, click the download and install link (If any optional updates are available)

 - This will download and install the latest available updates on your computer.